|Tyranny of the Stars, by Robert Brookes|

 Tyranny of the Stars, Part II: Feint

 The Stormfront is one of only a handful of airships in use over the skies of Alkenstar and its neighboring settlements.
 The vessel is an engineering marvel of the modern world, constructed from the hull of a sailing ship held aloft on tethers of rope and corded metal affixed to an alchemically treated air-bladder.
-At its rear, enormous metal propellers spin so fast they become a buzzing blur.
-Fins of wood and leather strung with tendons of rope jut from the port and aft sides, pitching and tilting to steer the aerial behemoth.
+At its rear, enormous metal propellers spin so fast they are but a buzzing blur.
+Fins of wood and leather strung with tendons of rope jut from the starbord and port sides, pitching and tilting to steer the aerial behemoth.

 Travelers venturing south into the Mana Wastes aboard vessels like this tend to spend most of their time above-decks, marveling at the miracle of technologically-assisted flight.
-The cost of maintaining these airships makes most travel restricted to wealthy elites, though from time to time well-paid mercenaries or troops of noble-backed explorers charter passage to avoid traveling the hostile, and often times unpredictable, wasteland below.
+The cost of maintaining these airships makes most travel restricted to wealthy elites, though from time to time well-paid mercenaries or troops of explorers backed by the wealth of nobility charter passage to avoid traveling the hostile, and often times unpredictable, wasteland below.

 "How does it all work?"
 Is a question most of the Stormfront's crew are used to hearing.
 First-time travellers feel compelled to ask it at least once, and Aribessa Montclaire looks the part with her wide-eyed stare and eager smile.
 The deckhand she poses the question to ambles over with a spool of rope over one shoulder.
 Aribessa is quick to gesture down over the side of the ship to clarify her question, and the deckhand peers over the rail, spying one of the waggling metal and leather steering fins.